- What benefits does my school receive as a member of Prizmah?

 - School Advocates

 Yes, you may certainly contact Prizmah with questions.
-However, formal access to certain services, resources, and support is a benefit available only to Prizmah members.
+However, access to Prizmah’s Reshet platforms, and formal access to certain services, resources, and support are benefits available only to Prizmah members.

 Use of the Prizmah logo is a member benefit.
 Only member schools may use or display the Prizmah logo.

-Yes.
-Prizmah’s website will host an online searchable directory of Jewish day schools across North America.
+Yes, and no. For security reasons, Prizmah’s online directory of Jewish day schools is currently accessible only in the member-protected area of Prizmah’s website.
 Prizmah member schools will receive special recognition in the directory.

 Yes.
 We are quite willing to work with schools to create a manageable and convenient payment schedule.